moguevara/CO_Driver/README.md

 </div>

 #### Fusion Calculator
-  * Find the actual cost of a target fusion with a Monte Carlo algoritmn simulating 1,000,000 fusions
+  * Find the actual cost of a target fusion with a Monte Carlo algorithm simulating 1,000,000 fusions
   * See how stabilizers affect the outcome

 <div align='center'>